 In simpler terms, the statute makes either spouse responsible for the entire debt when the medical care is given by a medical provider and the medical provider thinks the medical care is necessary for your spouse’s life or health.

-What if you and your spouse are living separate and apart?
-While the law does say for care given while the spouses are living together, the effect of living separate and apart on the spouse liability is unclear.
+What if you and your spouse are living separately and apart?
+While the law does say "for care given while the spouses are living together", the effect of living separate and apart on the spouse liability is unclear.
 Ultimately, the only protection a spouse can have against another spouse’s emergency medical debt is divorce.

-The good news is that if you have collection agencies or medical providers contacting you about medical bills for your spouse, you can get relief through bankruptcy.
-Contact Hampton Roads Legal Services today at 757-320-210 for a free consultation on how you can take charge of your finances!
+The good news is that if you have collection agencies or medical providers contacting you about medical bills for your spouse, you can get relief by filing bankruptcy.
+Contact Hampton Roads Legal Services today at 757-276-6555 for a free consultation on how you can take charge of your finances!
 It costs nothing to get the answers you need!